nicolesmithdev/eat-the-rainbow/README.md

 August 21, 2021

--   Installed Redux and React Redux to better manage state.
+-   Installed Redux and React Redux to better manage state